-If there’s one universal truth, it’s that nobody likes a stinky bathroom.
-Because if you have a bathroom that smells like urine, it may tempt you to simply plug your nose and forget about it, so how to get rid of urine smell in the bathroom.
-You use the bathroom for a lot of things, like taking care of business and planning your next adventure.
-But if you’re not careful, your bathroom can smell like the business you just took care of.
+There’s one universal truth: nobody likes a stinky bathroom.
+Because if you have a bathroom that smells like urine, it may tempt you to simply plug your nose, so how do you get rid of the urine smell in the bathroom?

 Why is There Urine Smell in the Bathroom?

 The most common cause of urine odor in bathrooms is simply urine itself.
 If you or someone else has peed in the toilet and didn’t flush it completely away, this could cause a lingering smell from the bowl that’s hard to ignore.
 But if you’re sure nobody has peed in the toilet recently, there are other potential causes for the smell.

 One of these may be dirty pipes.
 If we clog your pipes with grime and other gunk, this can lead to a buildup of bacteria and mold, which can cause a foul smell.
 If this happens, try cleaning out your pipes with bleach or another cleaning solution.